stefanieschneider/shinygallery/README.md

 ## Overview

-This R package creates image gallery controls with pagination to show images based on file or URL paths. shinygallery is built on top of [jPages](https://github.com/luis-almeida/jPages) and [Bootstrap](https://getbootstrap.com/).
+This R package creates image gallery widgets with pagination to show images based on file or URL paths. shinygallery is built on top of [jPages](https://github.com/luis-almeida/jPages) and [Bootstrap](https://getbootstrap.com/).